ariary/quicli/README.md

 ### The zero-boilerplate way

 Tag a struct, pass a function.
-Your flags are already in `o` — no `GetXxxFlag` calls:
+Your flags are already in `Opts` Struct:

 ```golang
 type Opts struct {